 And when you click on the "supposed" HP smart application to open it up, you will be prompted with the error "you can not open this application because it is in the bin.

-If your intention is to have the application deleted, you should right-click on the icon as shown below and select “Remove from Dock”.
+If your intention is to have the application deleted, you should right-click on the icon as shown below.
+Then select “Remove from Dock”.

 To have it restored from the bin, open the bin and move the HP Smart icon from the bin to your “Applications” folder on the sidebar.